 I tried to keep the sugar amount as low as possible but still enough so that the muffins are tasty and it worked out perfectly.

 And of course I had to use brown sugar in these muffins because I love to use brown sugar in baked goods and also for flavor, but if you’d rather a healthier option go right ahead!
 One reader commented on this Pinterest pin saying that they used coconut sugar.
-You can also use honey or maple syrup which have traces of nutrients unlike brown sugar.

 Perfect for Kids and Toddlers!

 Since becoming a mom I’ve learned many things, but there’s one thing that I’ve been learning over and over again.
 Kids like things simple and that’s what these muffins are—simple.

 My kids love these muffins.
 They gobble them up.
 They don’t even realize that they’re healthy or whole wheat for that matter and they’re picky eaters.
 I swear they like these more than the fancy muffins I try to kill myself making.

 I remember this one time I bought this ridiculously expensive, fancy toy for my son when he was one and a half.
 I took the toy out and he played with it for about 5 minutes then he got bored of it.
 He looked up at me then looked around the room.
 I thought he was just going to grab another toy to play with, but no. All of a sudden his face lit up.
 He ran across the room and threw himself on top of the box.
 What box you ask?
 The box that the toy came in… He had more fun playing with the stupid cardboard box than he did with the toy that cost mommy a lot of money.

 Moral of the story; don’t try fancying it up.
 Kids like simplicity so save your time (and money) by keeping it plain and simple!